tumblingpointers/003-clojure-cron-job-github-actions/README.md

 If you haven't heard of it or [similar solutions](https://docs.gitlab.com/ee/ci/pipelines/) before, these are workflows that run in your `git` repository and can be [triggered](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows) in all sorts of ways.
 Common usecases involve testing, building and deploying code but the possibilities are endless.

-All we need to do is write a `workflow` which starts when `https://api.github.com/repos/tumblingpointers/003-clojure-cron-job-github-actions/actions/workflows/{workflow-id}/dispatches` is hit.
-Inside the workflow, we can run our custom code and hit IFTTT when we are done.
+All we need to do is write a `workflow` which starts when `https://api.github.com/***/workflows/{workflow-id}` is hit.
+Inside the workflow, we can run our code and hit IFTTT when we are done.

 For personal use, the [usage limits](https://docs.github.com/en/billing/managing-billing-for-github-actions/about-billing-for-github-actions#included-storage-and-minutes) are more than enough so we essentially have an easy way of running our code for free. 🥳

 ## Back to TED

 Let's get our hands dirty and actually code it out.
-We will start with the custom code as we need a workflow url before we can ask IFTTT to hit it.

-We can use any language we want for this part - personally I prefer Clojure for scripts as it's concise and a delight to use.
+We need a workflow url before we can ask IFTTT to hit it so let's get the code done first.
+For this part, you can use any language you want - I prefer Clojure as it's concise and a [delight to use](https://itrevolution.com/articles/love-letter-to-clojure-part-1/).

-I won't go into a lot of details but these are the key parts:
+Feel free to go through the repository yourself but these are the major parts:

 ### 1. GitHub Actions Workflow to receive the trigger from IFTTT

-I create a `.github/workflows/ted-talk-transcript.yaml` workflow which can be triggered manually from the UI or by hitting `https://api.github.com/repos/tumblingpointers/003-clojure-cron-job-github-actions/actions/workflows/ted-talk-transcript.yaml/dispatches`.
+I created a `.github/workflows/ted-talk-transcript.yaml` workflow that can be triggered manually from the UI or by hitting `https://api.github.com/repos/tumblingpointers/003-clojure-cron-job-github-actions/actions/workflows/ted-talk-transcript.yaml/dispatches`.
 It needs one input: `talk_title`.

 ```yaml
 name: Ted Talk Transcript 🏃